-This base template will contain the style rules or our UI, and a basic structure common to all screens.
+This base template will contain the style rules of our UI, and a basic structure common to all screens.

 Let’s call it

-We covered the HXML tags and attributes in the previous chapter.
+We’re using the HXML tags and attributes covered in the previous chapter.

 This template sets up a basic screen layout using